rabbidave/LatentSpace.Tools/MCPHandshake.md

 The architecture employs several cryptographic techniques to create verifiable, tamper-proof evidence of transactions:

 ### Non-Repudiation Implementation
-- **Digital Signatures**: Transaction-specific digital signatures using the recipient's public key are created for each operation, providing proof of both origin and integrity of data
+- **Digital Signatures**: Where required by sensitivity policy, transaction-specific digital signatures are created.
+Receipts signed by the Remote Service can be verified by the Local Client; requests signed by the Local Client (using user-provided keys) can be verified by the Remote Service, proving origin and integrity.
-- **Cryptographic Hash Chains**: Each step of the transaction creates a hash that includes the previous step's hash, forming an unbreakable chain of evidence
+- **Cryptographic Hash Chains**: Each logical step within the Remote Service's execution may create a hash including the previous step's hash, forming evidence of sequence.
-- **Timestamped Merkle Proofs**: Transaction details are inserted into Merkle trees with trusted timestamps to prove exactly when each action occurred
+- **Timestamped Merkle Proofs**: Transaction details can optionally be inserted into Merkle trees with trusted timestamps to prove action timing.
-- **Transaction Binding**: All proofs are cryptographically bound to the specific transaction UUID (transactionId) using collision-resistant hashing
+- **Transaction Binding**: All proofs are cryptographically bound to the specific transaction UUID (transactionId) using collision-resistant hashing.

 ### Guarantees Provided
-- **Origin Authentication**: Cryptographic proof of which entity initiated the transaction (via session token and transaction token binding).
+- **Origin Authentication**: Cryptographic proof of which user/client initiated the transaction (via session token and potentially client-side signatures).
+Proof of service execution via service-side signatures.
-- **Receipt Verification**: Proof that the recipient received the specific message or transaction result.
+- **Receipt Verification**: Proof that the recipient received the specific message or transaction result, verifiable via digital signatures if implemented.
-- **Sequence Validation**: Cryptographic evidence of the exact order of operations within the transaction context.
+- **Sequence Validation**: Cryptographic evidence of the order of operations within the transaction context (via hash chains if implemented).
-- **Integrity Protection**: Tamper-evident seals that make any modification to the transaction data detectable.
+- **Integrity Protection**: Tamper-evident seals (hashes, signatures) make modification to transaction data detectable.
-- **Temporal Proof**: Cryptographically verifiable evidence of when each step occurred.
+- **Temporal Proof**: Cryptographically verifiable evidence of when steps occurred (via signed timestamps or Merkle proofs).

 ## Security Benefits